khcr/autofy/README.md

 The rhythm is dependent of one user parameters: the intensity which ranges from 0 to 5.
 At 0, there is no rhythm, at 1 a bit more and etc. until 5.
 To be able to code the different rhythms, one can imagine that the 2 measures form a grid of semi-quavers (so 32 in total), and we place the different rhythms that we want to play on this grid.
 To make it a bit more entertaining, there is a lot of different randomization: many sounds have a randomized amplitude, some instruments are added or removed according to the song (to have a difference between two songs).
 Effects are also added to the rhythms according to the stage we are at: at the end of a song, the global rhythm amplitude decays, and comes back at the beginning of the next song.
 During the bridge, a low pass filter was added for some songs, to give a muffled sound.
 ### Chord Progressions
 The chords are grouped in themes, which are always made of 4 chords.
-The themes are made manually but can be transposed in any key (see <em>chords_list.rb</em>).
+The themes are created manually but can be transposed in any key (see <em>chords_list.rb</em>).
 The theme selection depends on the mood controler pannel.
 To match the desired mood, several modes (scales) are used.
 The modes used are (from happiest to saddest) : "mixolydian", "lydian", "major", "minor", "dorian", "harmonic major".
-The themes are generated when the song section changes : at the beginning of the song, when passing from the normal part to the bridge, and inversely.
-To ensure a smooth transition form a theme to another, a cadence is placed between the two, which is computed according to the key and the mode of each theme.
+The themes are generated at the following song section changes : at the beginning of the song, when passing from the normal part to the bridge, and inversely.
+To ensure a smooth transition form a theme to another, a cadence is placed between them, which is computed according to the key and the mode of each theme.

 ### Melody
 ### Background